paul-hammant/tbd/content/release-from-trunk/index.md

 It is most likely that such teams do not use a dewey-decimal release numbering scheme, and instead have something referent to the commit number or date and time.
-They probably also choose to roll forward and fix the bug on the trunk as if it were a fewature, albeit as quickly as possible.
+They probably also choose to roll forward and fix the bug on the trunk as if it were a fwature, albeit as quickly as possible.

-Teams with one release a day (or less) **might** still make a branch retroactively, to cherry pick the bug-fix to and release from.
+Teams with one release a day (or less) **might** still make a branch, to cherry pick the bug-fix to and release from.

+{{< note title="Branches can be made retroactively" >}}
+Newbies to source-control systems often forget that you don't have to make a branch because you think you might need it in the future.
+For any source-control technology made today, you can choose the revision in the past to branch from.
+The outcome is exactly the same as if you had made it at the time.
+{{< /note >}}